Groupings of elements are data structures that allow us to combine and organize related variables into a single variable.

 Person person3;

-This has the advantage that the data for each person is grouped in a “pack”.
-In addition to being more convenient to use, it is much more difficult to accidentally mix data from one another.
+This has the advantage that each person’s data is grouped in a “pack”.
+This, besides being more comfortable to use, makes it much harder to accidentally mix up data from one person with another.

 Common types of groupings

-There are several types of groupings used in programming, each with its own characteristics and uses.
-The most common ones are:
+There are **several types of groupings used in programming, each with its own characteristics and uses.
+The most common are the following: